mishrashubham577/Muzy-A-music-app-/README.md

-This is a django project which can play music online
+# Muzy

-Thanks
+####This is a django project which can play music online so nicely.

-Shubham Mishra
+##An advanced version of muzy is coming soon.